TL;DR: Is closing costs a tax deductible in the US?

 No more digging through inboxes.
 Receiptor scans your connected accounts for receipts, invoices, and bills — even from months (or years) ago.

-2. Categorises expenses intelligently
+2. Categorizes expenses intelligently

 3. Stores all deductible documents in one place